 Called Mobile HDR Premium, the standard is essentially a certification for smartphones, tablets and laptops that meet minimum standards in terms of resolution, dynamic range, colour space and bit depth i.e. you're guaranteed a certain level of experience when watching 4K HDR content.

 The label will also be applicable to 4K HDR content optimised for mobile devices.

 What HDR content is available?

 HDR material means content that is filmed or mastered in HDR – playing ordinary footage on an HDR TV alone won’t cut it.
-Amazon Prime Instant Video was the first service to stream ‘HDR’ footage, but Netflix has just launched its first HDR series in the shape of Marco Polo and promised more than 150 hours of 4K HDR content by the end of 2016.
+Amazon Prime Video was the first service to stream ‘HDR’ footage, but Netflix also has its fair share of HDR content including Chef's Table, Marco Polo, Marvel's Daredevil, and Marvel's Jessica Jones.

 Amazon Video also offers mobile HDR videos for streaming on HDR-compatible phones, such as the Samsung Galaxy Note 7.
 Mobile HDR content is set to include Amazon Original Series and other "top titles".